 Sheep Onsite July 24 - 31 & August 5 - 10

 Goats Onsite July 24 - August 3 & August 8 - 10

 Sheep Lead - July 24th at 6:00 pm

-This class helps youth to understand the all around usability of sheep by showing the product from start to finish.
-Youth engaged in the program have the opportunity to learn life skills such as wise use of resources, marketable skills, self motivation and self esteem.
 Sheep Lead is an educational program, provides a unique opportunity for exhibitors interested in the sheep industry to utilize their knowledge and skills in sheep production as well as consumer aspects of the industry.
-The activity gives the exhibitor a chance to develop poise, self confidence, practice interview skills, promote the use of wool in clothing and promote the sheep industry.
+Exhibitor's develop poise, self confidence, practice interview skills, promote the use of wool in clothing and promote the sheep industry.

 Fur & Feathers

 More than just chickens and bunnies, this barn is home to more varieties than any other.
-Fairgoers are invited to see Geece, Cavies (Guinea Pigs), Rabbits, Ducks, Turkeys, Chickens and all kinds of other birds.
-Be sure to check the schedule as the animals are not all here at the same time.
+Fairgoers are invited to see Geese, Cavies (Guinea Pigs), Rabbits, Ducks, Turkeys, Chickens and all kinds of other birds.
+(Be sure to check the schedule as the animals are not all here at the same time).

 Rabbits Onsite July 24 - 27 & August 1 - 3, Hens (Egglayers) Onsite July 24 - August 3

 Poultry Onsite July 29 - 31 & August 5 - 8, Cavies (Guinea Pigs) Onsite August 1 - 3